Axedassis/42SP_Libft/README.md

 **2. Project testing**

 All functions contained within this repository have undergone extensive testing multiple times using the [Francinette](https://github.com/xicodomingues/francinette) test package.
 This comprehensive testing suite aggregates a variety of additional test repositories, ensuring that each function meets the high standards of accuracy and reliability mandated by the project documentation.
 By utilizing Francinette, we can confidently verify the correctness of our implementations, as it systematically checks for a wide range of edge cases and functionality criteria.

+**3. Design patterns**

+The entire project complies with the rigorous standards set by École 42, ensuring that all coding practices align with the prescribed norms.
+This adherence enhances code quality, maintainability, and consistency across projects within the 42 community.
+For more information on the importance of these standards, as well as guidance on their application, please refer to the dedicated tool [repository](https://github.com/42School/norminette).Following these guidelines ensures that the code is both functional and elegant, reflecting the high standards expected at École 42.

+#### ⭐that's all, thank you very much⭐